 Each one was treasured because of the love and care they represented.
 Tucked into every hat was a special hand-typed scripture that spoke about God’s love.
 She felt it added that extra “hug” to the gift.

 “I know that is the reason that at my age, I am as contented as I am, and I look forward each day to the things waiting for me to do.”

 This Aunt Ida hat is an easy crochet pattern she designed.
 You will find you can make more than one in an evening!

 Instructions for the Aunt Ida Hat:

-- Round 1 Chain 4, slip stitch in first chain to form a ring.
-Chain 3 (this counts as a double crochet) then 11 dc (double crochet) in ring, join with sl st (slip stitch) in top of chain 3 (12 stitches).
+- Round 1 Chain 4, slip stitch in the first chain to form a ring.
+Chain 3 (this counts as double crochet) then 11 dc (double crochet) in the ring, join with sl st (slip stitch) in top of chain 3 (12 stitches).

 - Round 5-12 Chain 3, dc in next 2 stitches, fp around next st, (dc in next 3 sts, fp around next st) around, join.
 (Keep repeating and slowly the circle turns in on itself and takes a hat shape.)

 (Now I don’t necessarily do 12 rows.
-I do more or less – as many as looks good or feels good on my head.
+Some people crochet very tightly and sometimes very loosely.
+So make a test sample before mass-producing hats!
 Most of all, crocheting is very forgiving, if you make a mistake, it still might make a very nice hat!
-I always try it on my own head and make sure that it comes to around my ears to make sure it is long enough – you don’t want to make a tiny cap.
+I always try it on my own head and make sure that it comes around my ears to make sure it is long enough – you don’t want to make a tiny cap.
 If you continue with more and more rows, you could roll up the bottom to create a different look!)

 This post may contain affiliate links.
 I may earn a small amount from the company mentioned in this post.
 For more info check my full disclosure statement.